 5. Be prepared to give yourself a pep talk.
-You may not be successful the first time applying, or the second, or the tenth time, which means Journey’s “Don’t stop believin’” should undoubtedly be on your playlist.
-You might get offered the first position you apply for only to decide it isn’t the right fit.
+You may not be successful the first time applying, or the second, or the tenth time, which means Journey’s “Don’t stop believin’” should undoubtedly be on your playlist during this time.
 Transitioning into a new career requires both healthy amounts of faithful optimism and harsh realism.
 In other words, don’t quit your daydream, but also be willing to acknowledge that it might take some time before it becomes a reality.
 In the meantime, dust yourself off, re-evaluate your plan, keep networking, and don’t be afraid to advocate for yourself by reminding recruiters that you exist.

 If you’re ready to step into a new career, then we’re here to help with the resume writing, career consulting, LinkedIn optimization, and interview coaching resources you need to make it happen.
 Not quite ready to commit?
 Start by submitting your resume for a complimentary critique on our website, and we’ll give you a few pointers to get you started!